-littlefield is a performance and art space in Brooklyn’s Gowanus neighborhood nestled between Park Slope and Carroll Gardens.
-Housed in an old, 6200-square foot warehouse dating from the 1920s, littlefield merges the Gowanus’ industrial past with a sustainable future.
-These elements include a landscaped interior courtyard, sound walls formed from recycled rubber tires, a bar built from salvaged bowling alley lanes, and energy supplied by wind power.
-Future projects include a grey-water system and a landscaped roof that will reduce littlefield’s footprint to virtually zero while providing fresh ingredients for our menu.
+Littlefield is a performance and art space in Brooklyn’s Gowanus neighborhood.
+Housed in a 6200-square foot textile warehouse dating from the 1920s, Littlefield merges the Gowanus’ industrial past with a sustainable future.
+These elements include a landscaped interior courtyard, sound walls and ceilings formed from recycled rubber tires and cork, respectively, bar and table tops built from salvaged bowling alley lanes, and chairs made with recycled cork.
+Future projects include a grey-water system and a landscaped roof that will reduce Littlefield’s footprint to virtually zero.

-Coupled with an industrial/organic aesthetic is a state-of-the-art sound system designed for live music, art installations, and film screenings.
+Coupled with an industrial/organic aesthetic is a state-of-the-art sound system designed for live music, comedy, dance, film screenings, and art installations.
 The main system is based around the latest 3-way loudspeaker arrays by EAW, powered by QSC amplifiers, and digitally controlled via networked Rane processors.
-As an added acoustical and functional feature, a moveable partition was built to separate the performance space from the gallery/bar.
-When the partition is fully closed, the performance space can accommodate up to 300 people while the gallery/bar can hold up to 100.
-For larger performances, the partition can be moved to one side and littlefield can hold up to 400 people.
+As an added functional and artistic feature, a moveable art wall was built to help separate the performance space from the gallery/bar.
+When the art wall is fully expanded, smaller events will feel more intimate.
+When the art wall is fully collapsed, the venue becomes more open and suitable for larger shows that hold up to 350 people.

-While enjoying these events, patrons can also try varied alcohol selections where sake, wine, micro-brewed beers and cocktails are served.
-Famed mixologist Tona Palomino of WD-50 created littlefield’s menu, which focuses on a seasonal coherence of flavors and product.
+While enjoying these events, patrons can try varied alcohol selections where sake, wine, micro-brewed beers and cocktails are served.
+Famed mixologist Tona Palomino of WD-50 created Littlefield’s menu, which focuses on a seasonal coherence of flavors and product.

 Owners Julie Kim and Scott Koshnoodi hope their vision of opening up a diverse performance and art space will serve as a beacon for the Gowanus as development continues to rejuvenate the neighborhood.

-littlefield is located at 622 Degraw Street between 3rd and 4th Avenue in Brooklyn.
+littlefield is located at 635 Sackett Street between 3rd and 4th Avenue in Brooklyn.